 More details: ENC submissions general instructions

-All accepted full-length articles will be required to pass an IEEE Xplore compatibility test before publication.
-Authors are strongly encouraged to use the IEEE conference template to improve the quality of their camera-ready version.
+All accepted papers will be required to pass an IEEE Xplore compatibility test before publication.

 Further information: